gardener/documentation/website/documentation/getting-started/observability/_index.md

 Prometheus, Plutono, and Vali are all located in the seed cluster.
 They run next to the control plane of your cluster.

 The next sections will explore those components in detail.

 {{% alert color="info"  title="Note" %}}
-Plutono, Vali, and Prometheus offered by Gardener do not provide monitoring for end-user workloads.
-If you need this, then you need to deploy your own monitoring stack into your Shoot cluster.
+Gardener only provides monitoring for Gardener-deployed components.
+If you need logging or monitoring for your workload, then you need to deploy your own monitoring stack into your Shoot cluster.
 {{% /alert %}}

 ### Accessing the Plutono Dashboards

 Let us start by giving some visual hints on how to access Plutono.
-[Plutono](https://github.com/credativ/plutono#plutono) (formerly known as Grafana) is the monitoring solution shipped ready-to-use with a Gardener shoot cluster.
+[Plutono](https://github.com/credativ/plutono#plutono) allows us to query logs and metrics and visualise those in form of dashboards.
+Plutono is shipped ready-to-use with a Gardener shoot cluster.

-In order to access the Gardener provided dashboards, open the `Plutono` link provided in the Gardener dashboard.
+In order to access the Gardener provided dashboards, open the `Plutono` link provided in the Gardener dashboard and use the username and password provided next to it.

 The password you can use to log into them is provided below.

 ![](./images/access-plutono.png)

-Completing this, you will see similar screens.
+Completing this, you will see dashboards like the one below which offers an overview of the Kubernetes Control Plane availability.

 ![](./images/plutono.png)